 The Two of Wands

 We've got the whole world in our hand.

 Note the two staffs are not of equal length, and one is bolted to the wall.
-This tells us if we want to hold the world in our grasp, we need to practise industry and security; the crest of white lilies and red roses to the left of the staff tells us we must blend ethics and desire for profit in unequal proportions to succeed.
+This tells us if we want to hold the world in our grasp, we need to practice industry and security; the crest of white lilies and red roses to the left of the staff tells us we must blend ethics and desire for profit in unequal proportions to succeed.